 31. Balancing Egg Activity

-This is a fun activity that will ensure lots of laughs and wonder.
+This is a fun science experiment for kids that will ensure lots of laughs and wonder.
 Invite your child to balance an egg on a flat surface.

 Even when the surface is perfectly smooth, it is impossible to balance the egg until you bring in the magic ingredient – Salt.